estelaet/OrbitVision-System/README.md

 # 🌠 Vision

-OrbitVision-System aims to become a modern open-source satellite tracking and orbital intelligence platform capable of real-time monitoring, visualization, and analytics for space systems.
+OrbitVision-System aims to become a modern open-source satellite intelligence and orbital tracking platform capable of real-time monitoring, visualization, and analytics for global space systems.

 ---

 <div align="center">

-## 🛰️ Tracking Space in Real Time
+## 🚀 Tracking Space in Real Time

 Made with ❤️ by **Estelaet**